Alexander Murray of Elibank: Elibank Plot

-In 1751-1752 Murray became involved in a Jacobite plot that came to bear his name.
 The plan was to kidnap King George II and other members of the Royal Family on 10 November 1752 and place them on a boat in the Thames that would sail to France.
-Detailed analysis of the sentry system at St James's Palace was taken down and two or three hundred men were chosen to congregate at Westminster, though to avoid suspicion they would lodge at separate properties.
+Detailed analysis of the sentry system at St James's Palace was taken down and two or three thousand men were chosen to congregate at Westminster, though to avoid suspicion they would lodge at separate properties.
 On the night that the King would be abducted, they would assemble at pre-planned locations, with St James's being seized, the Tower of London's gates opened, the guards overwhelmed and the Royal Family smuggled to France.
-Murray suggested that the Royal Family be murdered, perhaps by poison.
-Charles rejected this, however.
+Murray had suggested that the Royal Family be murdered, perhaps by poison, but this option was flatly rejected by Charles.
+Simultaneous to events in London, James Francis Edward Keith was to land in Scotland with a Swedish army, to be met by Scottish Jacobites rallied by Archibald Cameron of Lochiel.

-The plot foundered on its participants' pessimism and Murray announced a postponement of the operation, travelling to Paris to inform Charles.
+Murray visited England in November 1752 and assessed the preparations undertaken by George Heathcote, who had been tasked with ensuring the City of London joined any Jacobite rising.
+Anthony Langley Swymmer visited the Prince in France to discuss the scheme.
+Nonetheless, the plot was postponed, possible owing to Murray's courage failing him.
+Petrie does not find a definite reason for the postponement of the plot, but suggests that Charles realised he had placed too much reliance on Prussian support.
+The winter of 1752–3 saw further arrangements being made.
+However, on 20 March, Cameron of Lochiel was arrested after being betrayed by a co-conspirator, Alastair Ruadh MacDonnell, and on 8 June he was hanged for high treason.
+This was a serious blow for the Jacobite plotters.
+This event, combined with a lack of Prussian support, likely led to the abandonment of the Elibank plot.
+The plot foundered on its participants' pessimism and Murray announced a permanent postponement of the operation, travelling to Paris to inform Charles.

 Later life

 Murray remained in exile for the next twenty years.
-In 1759 James Francis Edward Stuart created him Earl of Westminster.
-In April 1771 he was allowed to return to Britain.
-He died at Taplow, Buckinghamshire.
+In 1759 James Francis Edward Stuart created him Earl, Viscount and Lord of Westminster in the Jacobite peerage, with the remainder to both his male heirs and the male heirs of his brothers.
+Thereafter he was generally known as Count Murray, especially in Jacobite circles.
+In April 1771 he was allowed to return to Britain by letter under the king's privy seal.
+He died unmarried at Taplow, Buckinghamshire in 1778.

+His portrait, painted by Allan Ramsay in 1742, is in the collection of the Scottish National Portrait Gallery.